Adèle de Batz de Trenquelléon: Illness and death

-Veneration
+Beatification process

-The beatification process opened in an informative process that spanned from 5 February 1965 until its closure on 21 March 1966 and this process was conducted in the Diocese of Agen; her spiritual writings and letters received theological approval on 10 July 1970 before the Positio dossier was submitted to the Congregation for the Causes of Saints in Rome in 1974.
-The historical commission first assessed and approved the dossier on 5 November 1975 prior to the approval of the C.C.S. members and their consultants on 5 May 1977.
+The beatification process opened in an informative process that spanned from 5 February 1965 until its closure on 21 March 1966 and this process was conducted in the Diocese of Agen; her spiritual writings and letters received theological approval on 10 July 1970 before the positio dossier was submitted to the Congregation for the Causes of Saints in 1974.
+The historical commission first assessed and approved the dossier on 5 November 1975 prior to the approval of the Congregation's members and their consultants on 5 May 1977.
 The formal introduction to the cause came under Pope Paul VI on 12 November 1976 in which her conferred title of Servant of God was legitimized.
-The C.C.S. approved this cause on 11 June 1977.
-But new rules to the sainthood process in 1983 saw the cause experience a slight setback that warranted additional investigations.
-Theologians approved the cause on 28 January 1986 while the C.C.S. re-examined the cause on 22 April 1986.
-De Trenquelléon was named as Venerable on 5 June 1986 after Pope John Paul II confirmed that the late religious had lived a model life of heroic virtue.
+The Congregation approved this cause on 11 June 1977.
+Theologians approved the cause on 28 January 1986 while the Congregation re-examined the cause on 22 April 1986.
+De Trenquelléon was named as venerable on 5 June 1986 after Pope John Paul II confirmed that she had lived a model life of heroic virtue.